How to study the Bible with Circle of Hope

-4) Come to the offerings that dig into the Bible, such as the Old Testament Overview, New Testament Overview, and What is the Bible and What Do I Do with It?
+4) Come to the offerings that dig into the Bible, such as the Getting to Know the Bible Zoom Sessions.
+We are going through the whole Bible in this once-a-month gathering.
 Most of the Gifts for Growing offerings are either about the Bible or about applying it.

 We have a deliberate New Testament mindset we are working out.
 Before the church became fused with the state in Europe and people started learning to stay orthodox rather than learning to live as God’s partners in redemption, way before the general population could read, there was a way of life that was Spirit-driven, communal, risky, all-consuming and remarkably effective.
 We want to live out our version of that creation.
 We want to teach in ways that even non-readers can understand.
 We are trying to have faith that works and so, as James teaches, is not dead.
 Such faith cannot be achieved by learning the Bible alone, but it can’t be achieved without people who study it and do it, either.